wp-plugins/really-simple-twitter-feed-widget/readme.txt

 = Does the widget show my tweets in real time? =
 Yes they're shown in real time, although you have to refresh the page for them to appear.

+= How can I modify the styles? =

+The plugin follows the standard rules for "ul" and "li" elements in the sidebar.
+You can set your own style modifying or overriding these rules: ul.really_simple_twitter_widget { /* your stuff */ }
+ul.really_simple_twitter_widget li { /* your stuff */ }

 == Credits ==